-16.4.1 On the switching of Units between Classes the Trust Deed authorises the Trust to impose a charge on switching of Units between Classes or Sub-Funds.

-- 16.4.2 The charge will not exceed an amount equal to the then prevailing initial charge for the New Units.
+- 16.4.1 On the switching of Units between Classes the Trust Deed authorises the Trust to impose a charge on switching. - 16.4.2 The charge will not exceed an amount equal to the then prevailing initial charge for the New Units.
 If a redemption charge is payable in respect of the Original Units, this may become payable instead of, or as well as, the then prevailing initial charge for the New Units.
-The charge on switching is payable by the Unitholder to the Manager. - 16.4.3 The Manager does not currently charge a switching fee.
+The charge on switching is payable by the Unitholder to the Manager.

+16.4.3 The Manager does not currently charge a switching fee.